• Skip to Information Toolbar

 • Inappropriate language

-Sit Away Offenses: Handled by teacher
+Sit Away or Think Time Offenses: Handled by teacher

 • Spitting/inappropriate contact of bodily fluids